Successfully selling on Amazon: These 10 commandments every seller should know!

 ---|---|

 Own products that are not offered by anyone else.
-Here, the seller has control over the product title and description, the images, and other content, and can optimize them for specific keywords accordingly. | Third-party products that are also offered by others.
-For third-party products, the seller has only limited influence on the product presentation, which is why winning the Buy Box should be the preferred strategy, as most buyers choose the seller that Amazon presents in the Buy Box. |
+Here, the seller has control over the product title and description, the images, and the other content, and can optimize them accordingly for specific keywords. | Third-party products that are also offered by others.
+For third-party products, the seller has only limited influence on the product presentation, which is why the Buy Box should be the means of choice, as most buyers opt for the seller that Amazon presents in the Buy Box. |

 2. Focus on high-quality content!

 Unless it is a pure white item, a light background is still the first choice, as it best highlights the object itself.
-A sufficiently high resolution also ensures that the customer can see details even when zoomed in.
+A sufficiently high resolution also ensures that the customer can still see details when zoomed in.

 3. Think about SEO optimization!